Slow-wave sleep: Individual differences

+Though slow-wave sleep is fairly consistent within the individual, it can vary across individuals.
+Individual variations seem to be influenced by demographic factors such as gender and age.

+Slow-wave sleep and slow-wave activity undergo significant transformations throughout one's lifespan, with aging serving as a particularly influential factor in predicting individual variations.
+Aging is inversely proportional to the amount of SWS beginning by midlife, so slow-wave sleep declines with age.
+Moreover, recent findings indicate that older individuals exhibit a decreased inclination for daytime sleep compared to younger counterparts, and this decline persists even when accounting for variations in habitual sleep duration.
+This age-related decrease in daytime sleep propensity is evident in middle-aged individuals and coincides with statistically significant reductions in total sleep time, slow-wave sleep, and slow-wave activity.

-Though SWS is fairly consistent within the individual, it can vary across individuals.
-Age and gender have been noted as two of the biggest factors that affect this period of sleep.
-Aging is inversely proportional to the amount of SWS beginning by midlife, so SWS declines with age.
-Sex differences have also been found, such that females tend to have higher levels of SWS compared to males, at least up until menopause.
+Sex differences have also been found, such that females tend to have higher levels of slow-wave sleep than males, at least up until menopause.
+Older individuals exhibit gender-based variations in non-rapid eye movement (NREM) sleep, where women demonstrate increased slow-wave sleep during both regular and recuperative sleep.

 There have also been studies that have shown differences between races.
-The results showed that there was a lower percentage of SWS in African Americans compared to Caucasians, but since there are many influencing factors (e.g., body mass index, sleep-disordered breathing, obesity, diabetes, and hypertension), this potential difference must be investigated further.
+The results showed that there was a lower percentage of slow-wave sleep in African Americans compared to Caucasians, but since there are many influencing factors (e.g., body mass index, sleep-disordered breathing, obesity, diabetes, and hypertension), this potential difference must be investigated further.

-Mental disorders play a role in individual differences in the quality and quantity of SWS: subjects with depression show a lower amplitude of slow-wave activity (SWA) compared to healthy participants.
-Sex differences also persist in the former group: depressed men present significantly lower SWA amplitude.
+Mental disorders play a role in individual differences in the quality and quantity of slow-wave sleep: subjects with depression show a lower amplitude of slow-wave activity compared to healthy participants.
+Sex differences also persist in the former group: depressed men present significantly lower slow-wave amplitude.
 This sex divergence is twice as large as the one observed in healthy subjects.
-However, no age-related difference concerning SWS can be observed in the depressed group.
+However, no age-related difference concerning slow-wave sleep can be observed in the depressed group.

 Brain regions

+During sleep, the distribution of slow-wave activity (SWA) typically exhibits a prevalence in the frontal region of the brain.
+In the subsequent recovery sleep after experiencing sleep deprivation, the frontal cortex exhibits the most significant rise in slow-wave activity (SWA) compared to the temporal region, parietal region, and occipital region.
+The notable increase in SWA following sleep deprivation in the frontal areas, coupled with the prevailing presence of SWA in the frontal regions even during baseline sleep, has been construed as evidence supporting the involvement of slow-wave sleep (SWS) in functions typically linked to the frontal cortices.
+Thus, the prevalence of slow-wave sleep (SWS) in the frontal regions, particularly those linked to advanced cognitive functions or cognitive regions highly active during wakefulness, underscores the considerable importance of SWS.

 Some of the brain regions implicated in the induction of slow-wave sleep include: